 2-3.
-College Prep is on track to complete Phase I within the two-year timeframe of the CUP and the project falls within the scope of the CUP.
+College Prep completed Phase I of its building project within the two-year timeframe of the CUP and the project falls within the scope of the CUP.

-Conformance with other Requirements
+4. Conformance with other Requirements

-Prior to issuance of a demolition, grading, P-job, or other construction related permit a) The project applicant shall comply with all other applicable federal, state, regional and/or local laws/codes. requirements, regulations, and guidelines, including but not limited to those imposed by the City's Building Services Division, the City's Fire Marshal, and the City's Public Works Agency.
+Prior to issuance of a demolition, grading, P-job, or other construction related permit

+- a) The project applicant shall comply with all other applicable federal, state, regional and/or local laws/codes, requirements, regulations, and guidelines, including but not limited to those imposed by the City's Building Services Division, the City's Fire Marshal, and the City's Public Works Agency.
 Compliance with other applicable requirements may require changes to the approved use and/or plans.
-These changes shall be processed in accordance with the procedures contained in Condition of Approval 3.

-b) The applicant shall submit approved building plans for project-specific needs related to fire protection to the Fire Services Division for review and approval, including, but not limited to automatic extinguishing systems, water supply improvements and hydrants, fire department access, and vegetation management for preventing fires and

-4. College Prep has complied with all applicable codes and guidelines and submitted for inspection and approval all plans related to fire protection.
+These changes shall be processed in accordance with the procedures contained in Condition of Approval 3. - b) The applicant shall submit approved building plans for project-specific needs related to fire protection to the Fire Services Division for review and approval, including, but not limited to automatic extinguishing systems, water supply improvements and hydrants, fire department access, and vegetation management for preventing fires and soil erosion. - 4.
+College Prep has complied with all applicable codes and guidelines and submitted for inspection and approval of all plans related to fire protection.